 Investigators from Stanford and other research centers looked at data from the Womens Health Initiative Observational Study (WHI-OS).
 Among 93,676 women aged 5079 years at enrollment, the study had complete smoking and covariate data (including passive smoking exposure in childhood, adult home, and work) for 76,304 participants.
 Of those, 901 developed lung cancer over 10.5 mean years of follow-up.

 The incidence of lung cancer was 13 times higher in current smokers and four times higher in former smokers than in never-smokers, and the relationship for both current and former smokers depended on level of exposure.
-However, among women who had never smoked, exposure to passive smoking overall, and to most categories of passive smoking, did not statistically significantly increase lung cancer risk.
+However, among women who had never smoked, exposure to passive smoking overall, and to most tags: categories of passive smoking, did not statistically significantly increase lung cancer risk.
 The only category of exposure that showed a trend toward increased risk was living in the same house with a smoker for 30 years or more.

 We looked around and found only one mention of the above study in media, and that too is in a blog maintained by UK’s Telegraph.
 James Delingpole wrote -